ArdanaCLM/ardana-dev-tools/README.md

                             implies --no-site)
-    --no-site              (Don't run the site.yml play after previsioning cloud) --run-tests            (Run the tests against cloud after a successful test) --tarball TARBALL      (Specify a pre-built legacy style deployer tarball to use)
+    --no-site              (Don't run the site.yml play after previsioning cloud) --run-tests            (Run the tests against cloud after a successful test) --run-tests-filter FILTER
+                           (Use specified filter when running tests; this implicitly selects --run-tests so only need to specify one.
+Default is 'ci' and can specify any filter name found in roles/tempest/filters/run_filters
+			    directory under ~/openstack/ardana/ansible on a deployed
+			    system, or in the ardana/tempest-ansible.git repo)
+    --tarball TARBALL      (Specify a pre-built legacy style deployer tarball to use)
     --ci                   (Sets the same options used by the legacy deployment